Water Testing Services in CT

 Yearly testing may be advisable in certain situations:

-• pregnant or nursing household member
+• If there are pregnant or nursing household members.

-• unexplained illnesses in the family
+• In case of unexplained illnesses within the family.

 What do we do for our clients?